Magnetic field effect on tunneling through triple barrier in AB bilayer graphene: Results and discussions

 \subsection{Two-band Tunneling}

 The transmission probability is shown in Fig. \ref{Transmission} as a function of incident energy $E$ at normal incidence $(k_y=0)$ for barrier widths of $b_1=b_2=b_3=25$ nm.
 The magnetic length is set to $ l_B = 13.5 $ nm, as in the single barrier case discussed in \cite{JELLAL2015149}, and the interlayer bias is set to $\delta_2=\delta_3=\delta_4=0$.
 We plot the transmission for two configurations of the triple barrier system in Fig. \ref{Transmission}(a), and compare it to the result found in \cite{JELLAL2015149} (blue line).
 In contrast to the single barrier case (blue line), a transmission resonance occurs for energy lower than $U_4$ when $U_2<U_3<U_4$ (green line).
 In the same energy range, however, transmission is zero (anti-Klein tunneling \cite{Katsnelson,Duppen}) when $U_2>U_3>U_4$ (red line).
-Transmission oscillates faster in the triple barrier cases (green and red lines) than in the single barrier (blue line \cite{JELLAL2015149}) and double barrier for zero magnetic field \cite{Mouhafid} cases for energies greater than $ U_4 $.
-Fig. \ref{Transmission}(b) depicts the transmission with the same parameters as Fig. \ref{Transmission}(a), but with $U_4$ (green line) and $U_2$ (red line) increased.
-The number of resonances increases as $U_4$ increases for configuration $U_2<U_3<U_4$ (green line).
-In the opposite configuration, we see that anti-Klein tunneling increases as $U_2$ increases.
-In Fig. \ref{Transmission}(c), we reduce $U_3$ so that $U_3<U_2<U_4$ (green line) and $U_2>U_4>U_3$ (red line) are obtained.
-Transmission occurs for energies less than $U_2$ for $U_3<U_2<U_4$ (green line), but not for $U_3$ (blue line see \cite{JELLAL2015149}).
-For $U_2>U_4>U_3$ (red line), the transmission is nearly identical to that shown in Fig. \ref{Transmission}(a).
+The transmission oscillates faster in the triple barrier cases (green and red lines) than in the single barrier (blue line \cite{JELLAL2015149}) and double barrier for zero magnetic field \cite{Mouhafid} cases for energies greater than $ U_4 $. {Remember that anti-Klein tunneling in bilayer graphene is caused by the fact that the barrier cloaks the confined states, making them invisible to transmission \cite{GU}.
+In the case of the triple barrier, anti-Klein tunneling depends only on the value of the first barrier, i.e., the value of $U_2$.
+In fact, in the case where $U_2<U_3<U_4$, the value of $U_2$ is small, and then anti-Klein tunneling is limited to $E=0.2\gamma_1$, whereas for the opposite configuration, due to the large value of $U_2=0.4 \gamma_1$, anti-Klein tunneling extends to $E=0.4\gamma_1$.
+In addition, the resonance observed at $E=0.3\gamma_1$ for $U_2<U_3<U_4$ results from hole states inside the barriers $U_3$ and $U_4$ through which the electrons can tunnel.
+In the case where $U_2>U_3>U_4$, because of the magnitude of anti-Klein tunneling, no such resonance is observed.} Fig. \ref{Transmission}(b) depicts the transmission with the same parameters as in Fig. \ref{Transmission}(a), but with $U_4$ (green line) and $U_2$ (red line) increased.
+The number of resonances increases as $U_4$ increases for configuration $U_2<U_3<U_4$ (green line). {Indeed, increasing the barrier height ($U_4$) increases the number of hole states through which electrons can tunnel, thus increasing the number of resonances.} In the opposite configuration, we see that anti-Klein tunneling increases as $U_2$ increases. {This confirms the dependence of anti-klein tunneling on the first barrier ($U_2$). } In Fig. \ref{Transmission}(c), we reduce $U_3$ so that $U_3<U_2<U_4$ (green line) and $U_2>U_4>U_3$ (red line) are obtained.
+Transmission occurs for energies less than $U_2$ for $U_3<U_2<U_4$ (green line), but not for $U_3$ (blue line see \cite{JELLAL2015149}). {Note that when the value of $U_3$ is reduced, it acts like a well between $U_2$ and $U_4$.
+Then, the bound states present in the well are responsible for the non-zero transmission observed in the region preceding $E=U_2$ \cite{Barbier,Mouhafid}.} {For $U_2>U_4>U_3$ (red line), due to the large magnitude of anti-Klein tunneling, decreasing $U_3$ has no significant effect on the transmission, which remains nearly identical to that shown in Fig. \ref{Transmission}(a)}.
 We conclude that when $U_2>U_4$, the transmission decreases regardless of whether $U_3$ is large or small.
 The transmission for $U_3<U_2=U_4$ (green line) and $U_3>U_2=U_4$ (red line) is shown in Fig. \ref{Transmission}(d).
 In both cases, the number of transmission oscillations increases significantly when compared to the single barrier's result \cite{JELLAL2015149}.
-However, when $U_3>U_2=U_4$, it is less than when $U_3<U_2=U_4$.
-It is also worth noting that such a large number of oscillations are not observed in \cite{Van,Hassane,Nadia, Mouhafid}.
+However, when $U_3>U_2=U_4$, it is less than when $U_3<U_2=U_4$. {This difference arises from the bound states available between $U_2$ and $U_4$ when $U_2=U_4<U_3$ and which are absent in the opposite case}.
+It is also worth noting that such a large number of oscillations is not observed in \cite{Van,Hassane,Nadia, Mouhafid}.